Unique-AG/ray-cluster/README.md

  ansible-playbook playbooks/provisioning.yaml --extra-vars "@values.yaml" --tags "cluster,ssh,kubernetes,charts,apps"
  ```

+## Application Deployments

+All application resources are deployed via ArgoCD.
+The ansible role `apps` will create an ArgoCD application for each app defined in the `values.yaml` file.
+Some apps, that contain multiple services, use a ArgoCD ApplicationSet to deploy each service and required resource (e.g. the `10-document-chat` app).

+### Helm

+Individual services are packaged into Helm charts and deployed via ArgoCD.
+The Helm charts are stored in the `helm` directory and are packaged and pushed to the OCI registry with the `helm/publish.sh` script.

 ## License
 This repository is intended primarily for research, development, testing, and the collection and dissemination of knowledge.